|Nutrition Facts (per serving)|

 - 1/2 teaspoon asafetida

-- In a deep pan, heat 3 tbsp of sesame oil and add tomatoes.
+In a deep pan, heat 3 tablespoons of sesame oil and add tomatoes.
 Fry until they are soft and then mash roughly.

-- In another pan heat 3 tbsp of sesame oil and add the mustard seeds.
-When they splutter add the fenugreek seeds and fry.
+In another pan heat 3 tablespoons of sesame oil and add the mustard seeds.
+When they splutter, add the fenugreek seeds and fry.
 Now add the asafetida and remove from the fire.

 Pour this hot mix onto the tomato-tamarind-green chili paste and mix well.